BlackBerry

 Following the release of the BlackBerry Pearl in September 2006, as well as BlackBerry Messenger software, BlackBerry began attracting many mainstream consumers outside its traditional enterprise userbase, and was influential in the development and advancement of smartphones in this era.
 The BlackBerry line was for some time also the leading smartphone platform in the US.
 At its peak in September 2011, there were 85 million BlackBerry services subscribers worldwide.
 In the following years it lost market mainly to the Android and iOS platforms; its numbers had fallen to 23 million in March 2016, a decline of almost three-quarters.
 In 2013, RIM replaced the existing proprietary operating system, BlackBerry OS, with a new revamped platform called BlackBerry 10, while in 2015, the company began releasing Android-based BlackBerry-branded smartphones, beginning with the BlackBerry Priv.

 On September 28, 2016, BlackBerry Limited (formerly Research In Motion) announced it would cease designing its own BlackBerry devices in favor of licensing to partners to design, manufacture, and market.
 The original licensees were BB Merah Putih for the Indonesian market, Optiemus Infracom for the South Asian market, and BlackBerry Mobile (a trade name of TCL Technology) for all other markets.
 New BlackBerry-branded products did not manage to gain significant market impact and were last produced in 2020.
 A new American licensee planned to release a new BlackBerry before it shut down in 2022 without a product.
-On January 4, 2022, BlackBerry Limited discontinued its legacy BlackBerry software platform services, which included blackberry.net email, BlackBerry Messenger, BlackBerry World, BlackBerry Protect, and Voice Search; BlackBerry devices based on the Android platform were not affected.
+On January 4, 2022, BlackBerry Limited discontinued its legacy BlackBerry software platform services (email, BlackBerry Messenger, BlackBerry World, BlackBerry Protect, and Voice Search); BlackBerry devices based on the Android platform were not affected.
 Following the discontinuation of BlackBerry smartphones and their related services, BlackBerry Limited transitioned to providing software and services and holds critical software application patents.